Ryo-N7/Ryo-N7.github.io/_posts/2021-09-23-CanPL-GoogleDrive-GithubActions-Tutorial.md

 ‘share’/‘ask to share’ the folder/file from Google Drive directly.

-**NOTE**: Please only do this part if you are **serious** about using the Canada Premier League data and that you signed up [here](https://canpl.ca/centre-circle-data/) on the Canada PL website and have read all the terms, conditions, and “best practices” sheet provided in the Google Drive folder containing the data.
+**NOTE**: Please only do this part if you are **serious** about using the Canadian Premier League data and that you signed up [here](https://canpl.ca/centre-circle-data/) on the Canadian PL website and have read all the terms, conditions, and “best practices” sheet provided in the Google Drive folder containing the data.
 Otherwise you can create your own separate folder on Google Drive, put some random